exercism/v3/languages/csharp/exercises/concept/attack-of-the-trolls/.docs/introduction.md

 ## compound-assignment

-TODO: consider what to put here
+TODO: consider what to put here - do this in conjunction with issue #2529 cleanup about.md files and approach detailed in csharp/concepts/bit-manipulation/about.md.